St Bees Lifeboat Station: History

 Percy Henry Patmore was a decorated World War I veteran, awarded the Military Medal.
 Having survived the first world war, and also awarded an MBE between the wars, he was a civilian victim of World War II.
-On 18 May 1996, the new at St Bees was named Percy Henry Patmore MBE MM in his honour, funded by the legacy of his widow Florence.
+On 18 May 1996, the new at St Bees was named Percy Henry Patmore in his honour, funded from the legacy of his widow, Florence.
 In its 14-year service, it would launch 158 times, and rescue 125 people.